AquaticInformatics/NodePackages/README.md

 4. **Selectors and Event Validity**

 * **selector**: CSS or DOM selector that binds the event to a UI element.
-* **additionalDataSelectors**: Array of CSS or DOM selectors that read multiple pieces of data from the DOM when the event fires and sends it (onEvent -> event.additionalData) along with the event.
+* **additionalDataSelectors** (optional): Array of CSS or DOM selectors that read multiple pieces of data from the DOM when the event fires and sends it (onEvent -> event.additionalData) along with the event.
 * **statusSelector** (optional): Conditional selector that verifies the event's validity when it fires (e.g., “Fire event only if element Z is visible and enabled”).

   **Suggested Best Practices**: